eduardvercaemer/booter/kernel/README.md

 `main.c` contains `kmain`, and is the main file for our kernel.

+For now, the kernel is loaded at address `0x8000`, where the startup code is executed.
+The stacks is setup to begin at address `0x9FFFF`.

 # Usage

 Multiple commands are defined in the Makefile, use: